 Get in there man and prepare to get your hands dirty!
 I remember saying “there is no way I can change a diaper!”, but once you get started it’s not as bad as you would think.
 It’s great for several reasons, not the least of which includes the contact time.
 You’ll feel more at ease to talk to the little one, more and more.

 “Nobody wants their baby to get sick, but there’s nothing like an illness to prove how much the little guy really needs you.
 A night spent rocking a sick child will make you painfully, preciously aware of what parenting is all about.” // www.babycenter.com

 I’m not talking about working out at the local gym.

 I’m here to tell you, you have a baby which means you’ve got a great weight that increases resistance by the day!
 This is within reason of course!
-There won’t be any baby kettlebell swings going on here.
-Once baby is strong enough to hold her head up, things such as benchpresses and curls are old favorites that baby will love.
+There won’t be any baby kettlebell swings going on here!
+Once the baby is strong enough to hold her head up, things such as bench presses and curls are old favorites that baby will love.

 Playtime can be fun and daddies always do it different than mommies!